 The high fixed cost of the Coffeyville Fertilizer Facility direct operating expense structure also directly affects the Nitrogen Fertilizer Partnership's profitability.
-The Coffeyville Fertilizer Facility's pet coke gasification process results in a significantly higher percentage of fixed costs than a natural gas-based fertilizer plant.
-In addition, while less than the Coffeyville Fertilizer Facility, the East Dubuque Facility has a significant amount of fixed costs.
+The Coffeyville Fertilizer Facility's pet coke gasification process results in a significantly higher percentage of fixed costs than a natural gasbased fertilizer plant, such as the East Dubuque Facility.
 Major fixed operating expenses include a large portion of electrical energy, employee labor, and maintenance, including contract labor and outside services.
-Such fixed costs are estimated to average approximately 80% of the Coffeyville Fertilizer Facility's direct operating expenses over the 24 months ended March 31, 2017.

 The Coffeyville Fertilizer Facility's largest raw material expense used in the production of ammonia is pet coke, which it purchases from the petroleum business and third parties.
-For the three months ended March 31, 2017 and 2016, the nitrogen fertilizer business incurred approximately \$1.9 million and \$2.1 million, respectively, for the cost of pet coke, which equaled an average cost per ton of \$14 and \$17, respectively.
+For the three months ended June 30, 2017 and 2016, the nitrogen fertilizer business incurred approximately \$2.6 million and \$1.6 million, respectively, for the cost of pet coke, which equaled an average cost per ton of \$21 and \$12, respectively.
+For the six months ended June 30, 2017 and 2016, the nitrogen fertilizer business incurred approximately \$4.5 million and \$3.8 million, respectively, for the cost of pet coke, which equaled an average cost per ton of \$17 and \$15, respectively.

 The largest raw material expense used in the production of ammonia at the East Dubuque Facility is natural gas, which is purchased from third parties.
 The East Dubuque Facility's natural gas process results in a higher percentage of variable costs as compared to the Coffeyville Fertilizer Facility.
-For the three months ended March 31, 2017, the East Dubuque Facility incurred approximately \$5.3 million for feedstock natural gas, which equaled an average cost per MMBtu of \$3.59.
+For the three months ended June 30, 2017 and 2016, the East Dubuque Facility incurred approximately \$8.1 million and \$2.5 million, respectively, for feedstock natural gas, which equaled an average cost per MMBtu of \$3.24 and \$2.33, respectively.
+For the six months ended June 30, 2017, the East Dubuque Facility incurred approximately \$13.4 million for feedstock natural gas, which equaled an average cost per MMBtu of \$3.37.

-Safe and reliable operations at the nitrogen fertilizer plants are critical to its financial performance and results of operations.
+Consistent, safe and reliable operations at the nitrogen fertilizer plants are critical to its financial performance and results of operations.
 Unplanned downtime of the nitrogen fertilizer plants may result in lost margin opportunity, increased maintenance expense and a temporary increase in working capital investment and related inventory position.
 The financial impact of planned downtime, such as major turnaround maintenance, is mitigated through a diligent planning process that takes into account margin environment, the availability of resources to perform the needed maintenance, feedstock logistics and other factors.
 Historically, the Coffeyville Fertilizer Facility has undergone a full facility turnaround approximately every two to three years.
 The Coffeyville Fertilizer Facility underwent a full facility turnaround in the third quarter of 2015, at a cost of approximately \$7.0 million, exclusive of the impacts due to the lost production during the downtime.
 The Coffeyville Fertilizer Facility is planning to undergo the next scheduled full facility turnaround in 2018.
 Historically, the East Dubuque Facility has also undergone a full facility turnaround approximately every two to three years.
 The East Dubuque Facility underwent a full facility turnaround in the second quarter of 2016, at a cost of approximately \$6.6 million, exclusive of the impacts due to the lost production during the downtime.
-The East Dubuque Facility is planning to undergo the next scheduled full facility turnaround in the third quarter of 2017, which is expected to last approximately 10 to 12 days.
+We determined that there were more pressing preventative maintenance issues at the East Dubuque Facility, so we commenced a scheduled turnaround at the East Dubuque Facility in July 2017.
+The turnaround is expected to last approximately 14 days and cost approximately \$3 million, exclusive of the impacts of the lost production during the downtime.